Amazon Agrees to $2.5B FTC Settlement

 News summary

-Amazon agreed to pay $2.5 billion to settle an FTC lawsuit alleging it used deceptive “dark pattern” designs to enroll consumers in auto‑renewing Prime subscriptions and made cancellation intentionally difficult, reaching the deal days after a Seattle trial began.
-The settlement splits into a $1 billion civil penalty and $1.5 billion in consumer redress; about 35 million Prime subscribers are expected to be eligible for payments of up to roughly $51 each, and Amazon did not admit wrongdoing.
-Under the agreement Amazon must stop misrepresenting Prime’s terms, obtain clear consent before charging, provide conspicuous opt‑outs and cancellation flows as easy as enrollment, and submit to third‑party compliance monitoring.
-FTC Chair Andrew Ferguson called the settlement a major victory against deceptive subscription tactics, and Amazon said the deal allows it to move forward; the company's stock showed little immediate movement.
-Amazon still faces separate FTC antitrust litigation that will proceed independently.
+Amazon agreed to pay $2.5 billion to settle an FTC lawsuit that alleged it used deceptive “dark pattern” designs to enroll consumers in auto‑renewing Prime subscriptions and made cancellation intentionally difficult, reaching the deal days into a Seattle trial.
+The settlement splits into a $1 billion civil penalty and $1.5 billion in consumer redress — roughly $51 per eligible customer for about 35 million people — and Amazon did not admit wrongdoing.
+It requires Amazon to stop using deceptive designs, obtain clear consent before charging, make opt‑outs and cancellation flows no more burdensome than enrollment, bar certain misleading button labels, submit to third‑party compliance monitoring, and the agreement names senior executives.
+FTC Chair Andrew Ferguson called the outcome historic and said the penalty is the largest the agency has imposed for a rule violation.
+Amazon said the deal lets it move forward; Prime remains central to its business with roughly 200 million U.S. users and more than $44 billion in subscription-related revenue last year.
+The settlement ended the immediate trial, prompted only modest market reaction, and does not affect separate ongoing FTC antitrust litigation against Amazon.

 Story Coverage